SaltwaterC/mime-magic/README.md

 MIME type detection library for node.js.
 Unlike the [mime](https://github.com/broofa/node-mime) module, mime-magic does not return the type by interpreting the file extension.
 Instead it uses the [libmagic(3)](http://linux.die.net/man/3/libmagic) library which provides the result by reading the "magic number" of the file itself.

 It provides just a simple [file(1)](http://linux.die.net/man/1/file) wrapper.
 The file(1) source tree is provided along with this package.
-It is built during the installation process.
+It is built during the installation process which means that you need a working gcc toolchain and GNU or BSD make.
 The module aims to use the latest available file version along with the up-to-date magic database.

 The Windows version of file(1) is bundled with the package.
 It is a native binary built under cygwin 1.7.
 The new versioning scheme of mime-magic follows the version number of the upstream file(1) development. mime-magic x.y.z means bundled with file(1) version x.y, patch level z.